krishna-shetty/nes-emulator/README.md

   -L/opt/homebrew/lib \
   -lgtest -lgtest_main \
   -o build/nes_test

 ./build/nes_test
 ```

 ## Notes

-No CMake!
+No CMake.
 Build instructions are explicit by design.

-If you're on a different platform, the clang commands translate directly to your toolchain of choice.
+The emulator currently targets NROM cartridges and is being developed with an emphasis on correctness and understanding of NES hardware internals.